-Does anyone else remember those days, so long ago, when young women would look askance if you dared to talk to them without a proper introduction?
+Does anyone else remember those heady days, so long ago, when young women would look askance if you dared to talk to them without a proper introduction?
 If there was an older woman with her, one had to talk to her first.
 Back to the days of chaperons it seemed.
 But no more.

-I’m nearly 70, so, it seems, my approaches are to be encouraged.
+I’m over 70, so, it seems, my approaches are to be encouraged.
 Just a couple of weeks ago, when I was on my own in Neros enjoying a skinny latte, a woman, a young woman, a young attractive woman, a young attractive woman in a short skirt, in fact a woman who was fit in both the old and new bastardised meaning of the word, came to my table and asked if she could sit on the free seat.
 There was no other free table, but at least half a dozen unoccupied chairs, and out of this, albeit reduced, selection she had chosen to sit with me.
 At the very least I was the best of a bad lot.

 I did the very British thing of stating the obvious: “It’s very crowded for a Wednesday.”
 She looked around, as if she hadn’t already stood for a minute or so, coffee and croissant in hands, doing the same thing.